robertwb/bitcoin-taxes/README.md

 Bitcoin Capital Gains Tax Calculator
 ====================================

-This is a python script that attempts to calculate your capital gains/losses based on your transaction history(ies).
+This is a Python script that attempts to calculate your capital gains/losses based on your transaction history(ies).

 First, a disclaimer: I am not an accountant or otherwise authorized to give tax advice.
 This code is released under the GPL, which in particular disavows all responsibility for the accuracy of these results.
-That being said, I hope it's helpful and I've be using it for years myself.
+That being said, I hope it's helpful and I've been using it for years myself.

 Method
 ------